Published 05 October 2020, updated 17 November 2020

 This urgency, courage and tireless pursuit of solutions by the team of health care professionals #BehindEveryPatient is something to be celebrated.

-For Breast Cancer Awareness month, we want to say ‘thank you’ to the doctors, nurses, radiologists, pharmacists, pathologists and all those involved in providing breast cancer care both inside and outside hospitals.
+For Breast Cancer Awareness month 2020, we wanted to say‘ thank you’ to the doctors, nurses, radiologists, pharmacists, pathologists and all those involved in providing breast cancer care both inside and outside hospitals.
 We acknowledge and appreciate the critical role they play, and not just to patients, but to families and communities at large.

 In Kenya and South Africa, Roche has partnered with advocacy groups to show appreciation to Cancer Health Care Providers (HCPs), who have gone above and beyond to ensure patients receive the necessary care, especially amid a pandemic.

-In Kenya, we’re working with the Kenya Network of Cancer Organisations (KENCO), Kenyatta National Hospital (KNH) and the Aga Khan University Hospital (AKUH), and in South Africa we have partnered with the The Cancer Association of South Africa (CANSA), to encourage people to tell their stories of bravery, compassion and dedication from HCPsand carers who not only deliver quality treatment and care, but deliver hope and strength to their patients.
+In Kenya, we worked with the Kenyan Network of Cancer Organizations (KENCO), Kenyatta National Hospital (KNH) and the Aga Khan University Hospital, Nairobi (AKUH, N), and in South Africa we partnered with the Cancer Association of South Africa (CANSA), to encourage people to tell their stories of bravery, compassion and dedication from HCPs and carers who not only deliver quality treatment and care, but deliver hope and strength to their patients.

 Meet the heroes supporting breast cancer patients in Kenya and South Africa

 Every breast cancer journey holds moments that demonstrate the exceptional contributions and compassion given by healthcare professionals, that empower and revitalise women battling breast cancer.